SAP-archive/teched2020-developer-keynote/cap/brain/destinations.md

 ## Manual setup

-In your subaccount, go to the "Connectivity" -> "Destinations" section and for each of the destination columns in this table, create a new entry.
+In your subaccount, go to the "Connectivity" -> "Destinations" section and for each of the destination columns in this table, create a new entry, using the "Blank Template" as a base:

 ||`S4SalesOrders`|`ConversionService`|
 |-|-|-|